The Lambs: History

+Milestones

 The Actors' strike of 1919 was settled in The Lambs, which was referred to as "Local One."
-In 1924 they celebrated their golden jubilee at the Earl Carroll Theatre.
+In 1924, it celebrated its 50-year anniversary at the Earl Carroll Theatre.

 Historically, The Lambs has been the spawning ground of plays, friendships and partnerships.
-Mark Twain Tonight (with Hal Holbrook) and Stalag 17 were first performed at The Lambs prior to their national successes.
+Mark Twain Tonight (with Hal Holbrook) and Stalag 17 were first performed at The Lambs before their national successes.

 Alan J. Lerner and Frederick Loewe first met at The Lambs, often trying works-in-progress on their fellow Lambs.
 Loewe left a percentage of his share of Brigadoon royalties to The Lambs' Foundation.